Camiloarceg/holbertonschool-higher_level_programming/README.md

 - How to use the built-in function dir()
 - How to prevent code in your script from being executed when imported
 - How to use command line arguments with your Python programs

+## 0x03.
+Python - Data Structures: Lists, Tuples ##

+- Why Python programming is awesome
+- What are lists and how to use them
+- What are the differences and similarities between strings and lists
+- What are the most common methods of lists and how to use them
+- How to use lists as stacks and queues
+- What are list comprehensions and how to use them
+- What are tuples and how to use them
+- When to use tuples versus lists
+- What is a sequence
+- What is tuple packing
+- What is sequence unpacking
+- What is the del statement and how to use it